 I just put down A Supposedly Fun Thing I'll Never Do Again--a book of David Foster Wallace's essays--and after an exhausting process, I only managed to read two of these brain-beasts.
-I feel somewhat defeated, but more wistful that for the forth time, I am unable to finish one of his books.
+I feel somewhat defeated, but more wistful that for the fourth time, I am unable to finish one of his books.

 A brief timeline of my relationship with the work of David Foster Wallace:

-2007, Summer - Colleen Koeppel seems to enjoy my dialogue, and claims that I have a stylish manner of expression; she recommends me Broom of the System and Infinite Jest (the latter of which I attempted first, since it was on Time Magazine's "Top 100 Novels written in the English Language" list)(oh, and she lent me her copy.
+2007, Summer - Colleen from ultimate frisbee recommends me Broom of the System and Infinite Jest (the latter of which I attempted first, since it was on Time "Top 100 Novels written in the English Language") (oh, and she lent me her copy.
 I lost it, then borrowed one from the library).
 I am fascinated and excited because Colleen frames this recommendation as something I'll really connect with, based presumably on what she sees is some sort of similarity between myself and DFW either linguistically or thematically.

 2008, Autumn- DFW dies.
 I read about it on Patton Oswalt's website, and he shares a link to a commencement speech DFW had given to the 2005 graduating class of Kenyon College.
 I read the speech, and my life will never be the same.
 Oliver Wendel Holmes says, "A mind once stretched by a new idea never regains its original dimensions".
 Well DFW's speech had articulated all of the feelings I had held about the world, and arranged them in thought form.
 I was instantaneously a more effective thinker, and I was in love.
-Swept off my feet by a modern philosopher who was able to arrange my own notions in a fully relateable way.
+Swept off my feet by a modern philosopher who was able to arrange my own notions in a fully relatable way.
 And I was heartbroken, because he had just hanged himself.

 The problem with being unable to follow Everything and More is not pathological in nature, and the interest/willingness was there in greater strength than just about any purely intellectual endeavor I can recall.